 Sadly for the Americans, that streak came to an end in 2016, when the USMNT opened the Hex with a 2-1 defeat to Mexico in Columbus, a bad omen to be sure.
 Márquez, the villain in past Dos a Cero matches with two red cards, scored the winner in the 89th minute, and the U.S. missed the World Cup by one point.

 Recent USA-Mexico history has been fairly even.
 Mexico held the slight edge in the 2010s with five wins, four defeats and four draws.
-The Americans have won the last two meetings, both in finals in the summer of 2021.
+The Americans have won the last three meetings, including two finals in the summer of 2021.

-With so much to play for — a World Cup berth and, as always, continental bragging rights — Mexico and the U.S. play once again in Ohio during World Cup qualifying.
-This time it’ll be in Cincinnati, but the rivalry will be as heated as ever as the Americans aim to start a new Dos a Cero streak.
+With so much to play for — a World Cup berth and, as always, continental bragging rights — Mexico and the U.S. play once again in Mexico City on March 24 during World Cup qualifying.

 What About The Women?